Purpose/Description

 Evaluation Process

 Committee members will independently review the credentials of each nominee and determine a winner.
-The recipient will be announced during the annual conference.
 Members of the ABC Teaching Committee are ineligible to receive the award.

 Notification